-Every BB class includes activities that practice ‘midline crossing’.
+In baby yoga every class includes activities that practice ‘midline crossing’.
 For me they are an essential element of baby and toddler development, easy to do and repetitive (for embedding) and fun.
 What is it though and how does it benefit your baby?

 What is Mid-Line Crossing?

-You may not heard of the term but you will certainly be aware of what it means.
+You may not heard of the term ‘mid-line crossing’.
 Picture an imaginary line down the centre of your body, this is your mid-line.
 If you take an arm or leg across your body then you are effectively ‘crossing the mid-line’.
 So a really simple was to cross the line is to take your right hand to your left shoulder.
 Or you can make it more complex and take it to your left knee.
 You can make these movements very simply with your baby and children.

 Why is it so important to add midline crossing activities into part of your baby’s day?

 Well we all know that the left and right hemispheres of the brain control different things.
 (You can also look at our previous blog on this topic.)
 However, what is also key here is how the two sides are able to communicate.
 There is a bridge between the two sides called the corpus callosum.
 This allows both sides to essentially talk to each other.
 As each side carries out different tasks they need to be able to work together in order to coordinate learning and movement.
 There is more information of the difference between the left and right sides of the brain in our next blog all about Your Baby’s Brain